oleg-shilo/Favorites.vscode/README.md

 * Managing items and lists via the dedicated toolbar button or the node context menu.
 * Refreshing (reloading) _Favorites_ via the dedicated toolbar button.
 * Moving items up and down in the list
 * Managing (editing) _Favorites_ list directly in _VSCode_.
-Once the _Favorites_ list definition is edited and saved the changes are automatically reflected in the _Favorites_ panel.
+Once the _Favorites_ list definition is edited and saved, the changes are automatically reflected in the _Favorites_ panel.
 Below is a sample of the _Favorites_ list definition.

 ### _Managing list items:_